qikunxiang/MultiMarginalOptimalTransport/README.md

 + MATLAB (version 2024a or above) must be installed.
 + All folders and subfolders must be added to the MATLAB search path.
 + Gurobi optimization (version 11.0.3 or above) must be installed and the relevant files must be added to the MATLAB search path.
-+ Edit **exp/global_config.m** to change the directories for the save files and log files if necessary.
++ The file **exp/global_config.m** can be editted to change the directories for the save files and log files if necessary.

 ## Experiment 1: fluid dynamics